akirby23/halloween-memory-game/README.md

 ![Play again button](documentation/readme/features/play-again.PNG)

 - This button resets the game and returns a fresh deck of cards, matching the same difficulty level that the user initially selected.

 ###### Return to the Main Menu button

 ![Return to the Main Menu button](documentation/readme/features/return-to-main-menu-button.PNG)

 - This button allows the user to safely return back to the main menu.
 - The game will also be reset to ensure that a fresh new game can be started if the user opts to start a new game from the main menu.
 - The styling for this button has been inverted to differentiate between the buttons that allow the user to proceed with the game from the buttons that will bring them back to the main menu.

 ##### 404.html

 ![404 page message](documentation/readme/features/404-page.PNG)

 - The game includes a custom 404 - Page Not Found page to redirect users back to the home page if they happen to stumble upon a missing or broken page.
 - A hyperlink is included that the user can click to safely return to the home page.

 #### Future Features

 - Introduce varying time limits to each of the difficulty levels to further challenge the user in an exciting way.
-- Create a high score counter to add a competive aspect to the game.
+- Create a high score counter to add a competitive aspect to the game.
 The fewer moves it takes to clear the game, the higher the score.
 - Add audio to the game, with the option to toggle it on/off, for a more immersive and interactive gameplay experience.
   - Background music to match the Halloween theme.
   - Card match/card mismatch sound effects.
 - Card animation for matched/mismatched cards for enhanced visual effect & interactivity.
   - When cards match, add a blinking animation to both cards.
   - When cards don't match, add a shaking effect before the cards flip back down.
 - Replace confirm() alerts with modals to improve the UI & accessibility.

 ### Design